ydeng-group/ydeng-group.github.io/content/_projects/project1.md

 order: 1
 active: true
 card_image: null
-card_title: Deep Learning # used if card_image is null; defaults to title
+card_title: Deep Learning for Biology # used if card_image is null; defaults to title
 categories: null
 ---